stg7/old_projects/README.md

 old_projects
 ============

-some old projects from school (written in turbo pascal, delphi, java or freebasic)
+some old projects from school/uni (written in turbo pascal, delphi, java or freebasic)

 future